-The forecast also estimates the population and employment relating to the I-80 corridor through the TRIC will increase by 36% from 2015 to 2040.
+The forecast also estimates the population and employment relating to the I-80 corridor through the TRIC will increase by 36% from 2015 to 2050.
 The increase in traffic will produce unacceptable conditions, increasing congestion and resulting in very low speeds (seven to fifteen miles per hour).
 Furthermore, the Vista Boulevard interchange will fail (LOS F) as queues extend on I-80 for over a half mile.
-Most segments on I-80 will fail by 2040 if no improvements are made.
+Most segments on I-80 will fail by 2050 if no improvements are made.

 Traffic Study (RSFTS) recommended two high-priority improvements: widening I-80 from two to three lanes in each direction and installing a traffic signal at the USA Parkway interchange.
-Traffic analysis demonstrates significant improvement in freeway operations and interchange performance with these improvements.
-Specifically, all freeway segments are expected to operate at the desired threshold of LOS D or better with a free flow speed of at least 55 miles per hour.

-NDOT has installed a traffic signal at the USA Parkway interchange as an early action project.
+Traffic analysis demonstrates significant improvement in freeway operations and interchange performance with these improvements (all freeway segments are expected to operate at the desired threshold of LOS D or better with a free flow speed of at least 55 miles per hour).
+NDOT installed a traffic signal at the USA Parkway interchange as an early action project.
 Supporting Traffic Operations and forecast information from the RSFTS is included in Appendix I.

 Q CHALLENGE 3 - PROMOTE ECONOMIC DEVELOPMENT: I-80 is vital to the area's economic development.
-Locally, it connects the Reno/Sparks area with the TRIC.
+Locally, it connects the Reno/Sparks area with the TRIC, a major commercial development within the rural area and Storey County and a key contributor to the area's economy.
 From a regional perspective, it is a major freight connection from California's Port of Oakland to the central and eastern United States, NDOT's Nevada State Freight Plan provides "a strategic framework enhancing freight mobility and a statewide economy."
 Its associated freight study evaluated existing freight logistics and contributed to the vision of establishing a competitive advantage by creating crossroads of national commerce within a multimodal system of superior safety, condition, and performance.
 The I-80 corridor is vital to NDOT's overall objective.
-With approximately 20% of the total vehicles being trucks, this project corridor is considered a "critical freight project."
+With almost 20% of the total vehicles being trucks, this project corridor is considered a "critical freight project."

-FISCAL YEAR 2023 // MPDG GRANT APPLICATION // PAGE 4
+FISCAL YEAR 2025-2026 // MPDG GRANT APPLICATION // PAGE 4

-with this project would provide improved access and increased safety to those accessing TRIC.
-The ongoing growth of TRIC is vital to the economic development of Northern Nevada.
+would improve access and increase safety to those accessing TRIC.
+The ongoing growth of TRIC is vital to the economic development of Northern Nevada, specifically in Storey County and the surrounding rural area.